wikiti/beautiful-jekyll/_posts/2016-12-04-utils-recording-screen-gifs.md

 ## Reference

-Just place your *GIF* file somewhere in your repository, and reference it within your markdown file:
+Just place your *GIF* file somewhere in your repository, and reference it within your markdown file.

 ````md
 ![Alternative text](relative/path/to/your/file.gif)
 ````

+Remember that, if you're using GitHub's markdown editor (for example, on issues or pull requests), you may just drag and drop your *GIF*.
 You can also reference urls:

 ````md
 ![Alternative text](http://www.example.com/example.gif)